libvips/vips-bench/README.md

 # vips-bench

-We've written programs using number of different image processing system to load a TIFF image, crop 100 pixels off every edge, shrink by 10% with bilinear interpolation, sharpen with a 3x3 convolution and save again.
+We've written programs using number of different image processing systems to load a TIFF image, crop 100 pixels off every edge, shrink by 10% with bilinear interpolation, sharpen with a 3x3 convolution and save again.
 It's a trivial test but it does give some idea of the speed and memory behaviour of these